Get the most value when selling your platinum bullion

 2. Compare the Buying Rates of platinum dealers

-We recommend that you compare the buying rates of platinum and coin dealers before selling your items.
+We recommend that you compare the buying rates of platinum coin and bullion dealers before selling your items.
 Most dealers are hesitant to post their buying rates online or provide a quote over the phone, insisting that the item be brought in first for an evaluation.

 3. Other factors to consider